erickod/video_speak_extractor/README.md

 4. Execute `poetry build` inside the same directory said above.
 5. Inside the .whl file with pip, that it is inside the dist directory.

+This will expose a video2phrases command with below options:

 ```
 Usage: main.py [OPTIONS]